Changes you can make to abolish inconsistent and outdated content

 You may also be able to leverage content inventory and analysis automation tools.
 These can quickly evaluate or identify certain characteristics of your content to help you focus on content that’s of the highest priority, or that will offer the best value.
 For example, automation tools can evaluate the date each piece of content was last modified or reviewed, so that you can focus on content that hasn’t been looked at in a while.

-Once you have your list of page URLs (either for your entire site or a section of it), follow the same steps in Option A to set up your audit, and then conduct the audit.
+Once you have your list of page URLs (either for your entire site or a section of it), follow the same steps in Option A to set up and then conduct the audit.
 See the resources below for more background and detailed information about audits.

 Carry out the audit: templates and instructions